dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 2. (Optional) In the **Code** field, assign a code.

 3. Enter **Data sets**.

     These data sets will be associated to this notification.
-Incase any of them is completed for a certain period and organisation unit, notification will be generated by the system.
+In case any of them is completed for a certain period and organisation unit, notification will be generated by the system.

     > **Note**
     >
     > Nothing will happen if no data set is selected

 4. In **Message template** section there are two parameters.

       - **Subject template** subject of the notification sent in notification.
-It can have values from the list of variables avaiable on the right side.
+It can have values from the list of variables available on the right side.

       - **Message template** actual message sent in notification.
-It can have values from the list of variables avaiable on the right side.
+It can have values from the list of variables available on the right side.

     > **Note**
     >
-    > Subject is only relevant in case of Email and internal DHIS-2
+    > Subject is only relevant in case of Email and internal DHIS2
     > messages.
 It is ignored in case of SMS.

 #### When to send?